 • Photometric plans required to confirm light levels at property lines.

 • Multi-family height step back for buildings greater than 2 stories.

 The meetings with the stakeholder groups resulted in a general consensus on 34 of the 35 standards.
 The single standard that does not have consensus is a requirement for a good neighbor meeting for multi-family projects (a building with four or more dwelling units) that are adjacent to established residential neighborhoods.
 The standard requires a multi-family developer to meet with neighbors prior to filing a site plan application.

 The City has recently had several multi-family projects that presented unique challenges.
 Several neighborhood stakeholder groups requested good neighbor meetings in the hope of establishing better communication between multi-family developers and neighbors at an earlier, more formative stage of the proposed project.
 Neighborhood stakeholders note that the advantages of a good neighbor meeting are that it loops residents into the conversation prior to a site plan submittal, allows neighborhood concerns to be addressed and incorporated into the project design through early communication, and gives neighbors an opportunity to be more aware, more involved, and better able to be engaged.
 On the other hand, business stakeholders note that the disadvantages of a good neighbor meeting are that it adds 40 days to the review process, increases costs, reduces the availability of affordable housing, and would be redundant given that site plans already require public notice….
 Given that there was no concurrence on this issue, the proposed ordinance does not include the requirement.

-The Planning Commission will hold a public hearing on the ordinance on April.
-The City Commission will hold a public hearing in June.
+The City Commission will hold a public hearing on the ordinance in June.